wjallen/sds-335-fa21/docs/index.rst

 As soon as the repository is created, GitHub displays a page with a URL and some information on how to configure your local repository.
-Provide a name for your new repository like ``json-parser`` (or whatever you want).
+Provide a descriptive name for your new repository like ``pi-estimator`` (or whatever you want).

-Note that our local repository still contains our earlier work on ``json_ex.py`` and other files, but the remote repository on GitHub doesn't contain any memory of ``json_ex.py`` yet.
+Note that our local repository contains our most recent version of ``pi_estimator.cpp``, as well as a history of the changes of all of the files in the repo.
+But, the remote repository on GitHub doesn't contain any memory of any files yet.
 The next step is to connect the two repositories.
 We do this by making the GitHub repository a "remote" for the local repository.
 The home page of the repository on GitHub includes the string we need to identify it:

 .. figure:: ./images/github_instructions.png
    :width: 400px